LivingCryogen/Hazard/README.md

 4. An implementation of the Fischer-Yates shuffle algorithm.
 (Entities.Deck.Shuffle())

 **View**
 1. Territories are custom FrameworkElements whose visuals are determined at runtime, enabling easy extension.
-(TerritoryElement and MainWindow.BuildTerritoryButtons())
+(TerritoryElement, MainWindow.BuildTerritoryButtons())
-2.
+2. Attacking and other player actions are accompanied by truly random dice-rolling, feedback animations, and hot-keys which allow for responsive and legible play.
+(AttackWindow, MainWindow.xaml)
+3. Responsive and illustrative application commands and windows, complete with keyboard short-cuts.
+(NewGameWindow, MainWindow.xaml InputBindings>
+4. Game State changes reflected in game rule notices/hints, and the information highlighted in Player data boxes.
+(MainWindow.xaml Resources, .BuildPlayerDataBoxes())
+5. An example of overengineering as learning, but still cool: Player data boxes are generated programatically (MainWindow.BuildPlayerDataBoxes())

 ## External Dependencies
 *Hazard!* relies on the following packages: